-For sampling obfuscators in the sense of Definition 6.1, we do not know how to prove impossibility.
-Interestingly, we can show that they imply the nontriviality of SZK, the class of promise problems possessing statistical zero-knowledge proofs.
+Turning back to the sampling obfuscators in the sense of Definition 6.1, we can show that they imply the nontriviality of SZK (i.e., the class of promise problems possessing statistical zero-knowledge proofs).

-Proposition 6.4 If efficient sampling obfuscators exist, then $SZK \neq BPP$.
+Proposition 6.4 If efficient sampling obfuscators exist, then SZK is not contained in BPP.